adeelnawaz/grunt-phpdcd/README.md

 A comma-separated list of file names to exclude.

 #### exclude
-Type: `String`
+Type: `Array`
 Default: `false`

-A comma-separated string of patterns that are used to ignore directories.
+A list of directories where phpdcd should not search for files.

 #### recursive
 Type: `Boolean`